albertlauncher/documentation/src/_docs/extensions/python.md

 `TermAction`|This class executes the given commandline in the terminal set in the preferences.
 Optionally the working directory of the process can be set.
 The namespace of the `TermAction` also contains an enum `CloseBehavior` with the enum members `CloseOnSucces`, `CloseOnExit` and `DoNotClose`, which can be used to specify the desired behavior on command termination.<br>`TermAction(text:str, commandline:list(str), cwd:str = '.', shell:bool = True, behavior:CloseBehavior = CloseOnSuccess)`{.python}
 `FuncAction`|This class is a general purpose action.
 On activation the callable is executed.<br>`FuncAction(text:str, callable:callable)`{:.python}

-## Walkthrough (TODO)

-In this example we'll create a python script to generate random UUIDs.
-For more plugin examples, see the [albert python plugins repository](https://github.com/albertlauncher/python).

-1. Create the folder `~/.local/share/albert/org.albert.extension.python/modules/uuid`
-2. Create a file `~/.local/share/albert/org.albert.extension.python/modules/uuid/__init__.py`
-3. In that file, place the UUID script from below
-4. Open Albert settings and navigate to Extensions > Python
-5. If the "UUID" option is not listed, fully quit and re-open Albert
-6. Check the checkbox next to UUID, the light should turn green
-7. Use the extension by triggering albert and typing 'uuid'

-Though reloading Albert is may be necessary to recognize that a python script is added, it is not required to detect changes to the script.

 ## Deployment

 The extension checks its data directories for a directory called `modules`.
 The name of a data directory is the id of the extension.
 I the case of the Python extension this is `org.albert.extension.python`.
 The data directories reside in the data directories of the application defined by [Qt](http://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
 Hence the external extensions would be looked up in the following directories (in this order):